-San Diego Slip and Fall Accidents Workers' Compensation
+Slip and Fall Accident Workers' Compensation in San Diego, CA

 Have you sustained a slip and fall injury at work or while working from home?
 This is one of the most common workplace accidents, but it should be taken very seriously.
 Even a “mild” fall can lead to debilitating injury of the back, neck, shoulders or even the brain.